 College costs are on the rise and expected to outpace inflation.
 You can take steps today to make sure the money you've earned works hard for you and helps you save.
 At Nationwide Bank®, we offer savings products that can earn you interest, including a money market account and certificate of deposit.

 Age to start education – The age your child will start college.
 By default, this is set to 18 but can be any age up to 25.

 Room and board – The current estimated cost of 1-year room and board.
-This amount should be per child and specific to the school they may be attending.
-By default, this is set to $10,823, the cost of room and board for a private 4-year university in 2013, according to The College Board.
+Like tuition and books, this amount should be per child and specific to the school they may be interested in attending.
+For the purposes of this calculator, all expenses are assumed to be due at the end of the year.

 Current amount – Amount you currently have saved for your children’s education.

 Monthly contributions – The amount you plan to contribute each month toward saving for your children’s education.